graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/introduction.md

 }
 ```

-## Handler / Endpoints Approach
+## Schema First Approach

-The endpoints approach relys upon Schema Syntax, coding conventions, and tries to provide a minmal amount of syntax.
+The Schema first approach relys upon the [GraphQL schema language](https://graphql.org/learn/schema/#type-language), coding conventions, and tries to provide a minmal amount of syntax.
 It is the easiest to get started using though does not currently support some advanced scenarios.

-> Use the optional `GraphQLMetadata` attribute to customize the endpoint.
+> Use the optional `GraphQLMetadata` attribute to customize the mapping to the schema type.

 ```csharp
 public class Droid